What About A Wood Crate Pumpkin?

 Starting My Project

 I decided to start by gluing the crates together, matching the appropriate sizes together.
 Start by placing glue along the seams and hold the wood crates together until the glue is dry.
 This should only take about five minutes to dry.
-Once the glue was completely dry and the crates became a wood crate pumpkin, I started painting one the pumpkin with the Apple Barrel Paint Caribbean.
-I only applied one coat of the paint, allowing the grain of the wood to bleed through.
+Once the glue was completely dry and the crates became wood crate pumpkins, I started painting the pumpkin with the Apple Barrel Paint Caribbean.
+I only applied one coat of paint, allowing the grain of the wood to bleed through.
 A rustic look was my goal, so I didn’t want full coverage with the paint.
 If you watch me on my Facebook lives, you will know that turquoise is my favorite color to paint with.

 After the paint dried, I put some of the Apple Barrel Paint Jack-O-Lantern in a bowl and added some water to the paint.
 This would make the blending easier when it came to painting over the turquoise.
 Next, I took Deco Art Americana Cadmium Yellow and put some in a bowl.
 I added water to the yellow as well to, again, make blending easier.
-Once the colors were blended together, I was satisfied with the rustic look I had achieved.
+Once the colors were blended, I was satisfied with the rustic look I had achieved.

 Time To Decorate

+Time to decorate my Wood Crate Pumpkin.
 Picking a stick was easy.
 After all, the world is covered in trees that leave sticks.
 I went outside to my backyard and picked out a stick that I thought would be perfect.
 I had to break it to get to the size I wanted.
 Because I didn’t want the stem to be too tall, I broke the stick until it was only about five or six inches long.
 Next, I put a line of hot glue along the stick and wrapped the twine tightly around the stick.
 The hot glue adhered the twine in place and made it look a little more like a pumpkin stem.

 Then, I needed to make sure my wood crate pumpkin was dry.
 Since it was dry, I hot glued the stick to the top of the wood crate pumpkin.
 It started to look more and more like a pumpkin, but I thought it needed something more.
 Then, using the mums I had, I decorated the top of the wood crate pumpkin with them.
 Surrounding the newly made stem, I glued them in place.
 I thought the mums added a bright pop of color and I thought they were a beautiful decoration to add.
-My wood crate pumpkin was definitely looking cute and elegant.
+My wood crate pumpkin was looking cute and elegant.
 I knew it would make a great decoration to add to my collection.

 The last step was the leaves.
-I used buffalo check maple leaves that I had left over from a previous craft.
+I used buffalo check maple leaves that I had leftover from a previous craft.
 They added the perfect touch to finish creating my wood crate pumpkin.
 Lastly, I hot glued them in place and held them there until the glue dried.
 After achieving the look I was going for, I created a few more wood crate pumpkins using the same steps as these.
 The only things I switched were decorations and paint colors.

 Creating the wood crate pumpkin was both fun and easy.
 It took a little bit of patience when it came to blending the paint and wrapping the twine around the stick.
 However, it was so worth it.
 These little pumpkins have made the best decorations for my front porch and have added a little rustic farmhouse charm.
 Remember to always be careful when using hot or sharp materials as it can be dangerous.
 Have fun crafting!